perassijulian/VisitorBarber/client/README.md

 ### TBD

-- Handle messages when login error
+- Handle messages when redux failures
 - Require img when register as provider
--
+- Loading when registering user